becabytess/Lip-reading-DL/README.md

 - Spatiotemporal convolutions for visual feature extraction
 - Bidirectional recurrence for sequential modeling
 - CTC loss for sequence prediction without explicit alignment

+I made the deliberate choice to implement LSTM cells instead of the GRU cells used in the original paper, as I wanted to explore the full capabilities of LSTM's memory mechanisms in the context of lipreading.
+This modification maintains the bidirectional sequence processing while potentially offering enhanced memory retention for longer sequences.

 ## Model Architecture